-Many entrepreneurs who decide to purchase a franchise are surprised to learn that in many cases they will need to present a business plan to someone well before the doors open to customers.
+Many entrepreneurs who decide to purchase a franchise are surprised to learn that, in many cases, they will need to present a business plan to someone well before they open the doors to customers.

 How We Can Help

-Cayenne Consulting will work with franchisees to develop a business plan that will demonstrate to your audience just why you are the right person to own and operate a franchise.
-The franchsie business plan will show that you have the requisite skills, talent, background, experience and resources to successfully start and grow a business that provides real products and services.
-The business plan must be as professional as you intend for the business to be.
+Cayenne Consulting will work with franchisees to develop a business plan that will demonstrate just why you are the right person to own and operate a franchise.
+The franchise business plan will show that you have the requisite skills, talent, background, experience, and resources to successfully start and grow a business that provides real products and services to the community.
+The franchise business plan must be as professional as you intend for the business to be.
 Make no mistake, it must represent you.

 - An Executive Summary

 - A description of the company’s products and/or services